inclyped-git/websitedevelopment/README.md

-# websitedevelopment
-A repository that keeps track of the website creation and editing.
+This repository keeps track of personal changes.
+This doesn't represent the final changes of the product.

-< need to be edited later. >